ludelafo/panosse/README.md

   help        Help about any command normalize   Normalize FLAC files with ReplayGain verify      Verify FLAC files

-Flags:
-  -C, --config-file string             config file to use (optional - will use "./config.yaml" or "~/.panosse/config.yaml" if available)
-  -D, --dry-run                        perform a trial run with no changes made -F, --flac-command-path string       path to the flac command (checks in $PATH as well) (default "flac") -h, --help                           help for panosse -M, --metaflac-command-path string   path to the metaflac command (checks in $PATH as well) (default "metaflac") -V, --verbose                        enable verbose output -v, --version                        version for panosse

-Use "panosse [command] --help" for more information about a command.
 ```

 For usage and configuration, see the [Usage](#usage) section and the